How to store and clean your new or favorite hat.

 - Brush off dust or soil with soft brush.

 - Spot clean only with damp cloth or sponge.

 - Misshapen, creased hats can be gently steamed - 4" away - with a tightly rolled towel placed underneath (sauce pan, hat form can also be used), then push fibers in line.
-For rough bumps, let it dry under weight.
-Test in small area for color bleeding before.
+For rough bumps, let it dry under a weight.
+Test in small area for color bleeding before, and protect your hands.

 - If your hat gets wet, wipe with dry cloth.
 Let it air dry on flat, clean surface.

 - Never leave your hat in an enclosed area where it is subjected to extreme heat.
 It will cause shrinkage.